PalmarHealer/PlayerVillager/README.md

 | **Koch** | Kitchen Staff | `chef.png` |
 | **HäftlingHugo** | Prisoner Hugo | `haeftlinghugo.png` |
 | **Häftling1** | Prisoner | `haeftling1.png` |

 ---

+## 🎨 You need a skin that isn't in this list yet?

+No problem.
+You can request your skin [here](https://forms.gle/8nPeiBFGUiZd5zgaA).

+---